 "Um," says the principal, putting his hand on his forehead.
 "Could you change the material of this safety glass to something non-edible?
-Getting people into the habit of eating the remains of a broken window is an absolutely horrible, horrible, horrible idea.
-Unsafe and unhygienic."
+Getting people into the habit of eating the remains of a broken window is an absolutely horrible, horrible, horrible idea."

 "But I like it," protests Hakase.
 She crosses her arms.

 Is this just a phase she's going through?
 The principal sighs.
 Nevertheless, after overlooking the bit about the sugar, this glass design is actually quite groundbreaking.
-That's right— as long as the students aren't informed of the edible properties of the windows, things should be fine.
+That's right—as long as the students don't know that the windows are edible, things should be fine.

 "So, this 'ultimate safety glass' is just as strong as normal glass?" asks the principal.

 Hakase smiles.
 "Yup!"
 She runs off to the corner of the room to fetch the bucket of water.
 "Also, see this!"
 She pulls it over and dumps it onto the glass shards.

 Contrary to the principal's expectations, the glass does not dissolve.
 Okay, how does that work?
 It's chemically sugar but isn't soluble in water?
 How does that even work!?

 "It's just like normal windows and it can keep out hail, snow, rain, and snain!"
 Hakase boasts.

 "Sorry, snain?" asks the principal.